StyingDev/StyingDev/README.md

 - 👋 I’m @StyingDev
-- 👀 I make stupid stuff (mostly) and cool stuff
+- 👀 I have a obsession with naming things after me...
 - 🌱 My socials linktr.ee/stying
 - 📫 You can contact me through my Discord - @Stying